guusj/books/Warbreaker_BrandonSanderson.md

 “Yes,” Weatherlove said, idly spinning the last bit of wine in his cup.
 “My plans are already in motion, of course.”
 “And what plans would those be, divine brother?”
 Truthcall said.
 Weatherlove smiled.
 “I wouldn’t want to spoil the surprise, now, would I?”
 “That depends,” Truthcall said evenly.
 “Will it keep me from demanding the Idrians give us more access to the passes?
-I’m willing to bet that some . . . pressures could be placed on the new queen could to gain her favor for such a proposal.
+I’m willing to bet that some . . . pressures could be placed on the new queen to gain her favor for such a proposal.
 She’s said to be rather naive.”
 Lightsong felt a slight nausea as they spoke.
 He knew how they plotted, always scheming.
 They played their game with spheres, but just as much of their reason for seeing one another at these events was to posture and make deals.
 “Her ignorance must be an act,” Lifeblesser said in a rare moment of thoughtfulness.
 “They wouldn’t have sent her if she was really that inexperienced.”
 “She’s Idrian,” Truthcall said dismissively.
 “Their most important city has fewer people than a small T’Telir neighborhood.
 They barely understand the concept of politics, I’ll warrant.
 They are more used to talking to sheep than humans.”